duyphamduc/MiniTwitter/README.md

 # MiniTwitter

-#Need to be designed
-#DO NOT CHANGE THE VARIABLES NAME
+ASSIGNMENT 4

+Step 0: Design home page layout.
+Progress: DONE

-Step 1: done
+Step 1: Update header.jsp.
+Progress: need to be done

-Step 2: done
+Step 2: Update Home.jsp.
+Progress: need to be done

-Step 3: done
+Step 3: Update signup.jsp Progress: need to be done

-Step 4: done
+Step 4: Forgot password.
+Progress: need to be done

-Step 5: (partially done, because it related to page layout, need to think more about it)
+Step 5: Posting a Tweet.
+Progress: need to be done

-Step 6: done
+Step 6: Mentioning.
+Progress: need to be done

-Step 7: done
+Step 7: Deleting a Tweet.
+Progress: need to be done

-Step 8: done
+Step 8: [OPTIONAL] Profile picture: need to be done

-Step 9: done

-Step 10: done

-Step 11: done

-The login could take either username or email to login: DONE

-INCLUSION: check all the requirements let see if they are all met.
-If not, let me know

-# MiniTwitter